 - Heat 1 tablespoon olive oil in a large, deep skillet over medium.
 Saute the mushrooms until browned and they have given up their juices, about 8 minutes.
 Remove from the pan and set aside.

-- Return the skillet to the heat, then add the remaining tablespoon olive oil.
-Once the oil is hot, add the bacon pieces and cook, stirring occasionally, until golden brown and crisp, 7-10 minutes.
+- Return the skillet to the heat, then add the remaining tablespoon of olive oil.
+Once the oil is hot, add the bacon pieces and fry, stirring occasionally, until golden brown and crisp, 7-10 minutes.
 With a slotted spoon, transfer the pieces to a paper towel-lined plate.